nitdurgapurcse/nitdurgapurcse/README.md

 ## 👋 Hi, I’m @nitdurgapurcse

-## 💻  NIT Durgapur CSE Resource Hub
+## 💻  NIT Durgapur CSE Resource Archive

 This repository, `nitdurgapurcse`, is your one-stop shop for navigating the world of Computer Science Engineering at NIT Durgapur.
 We've compiled a comprehensive collection of resources to help you excel throughout your 4 years.